kazvee/provisioning/docs/indian/spiced-brisket.md

 3 teaspoons ground coriander
 1 (400g) tin chopped tomatoes
 1 beef stock cube, crumbled (or if doing this in a traditional oven: 500 ml beef stock)
-2 red chillies, finely chopped (optional)
+2 red chilies, finely chopped (optional)

 ## Directons
 Sear the meat in a large frying pan on Medium heat, then place in the slow cooker.